CHAPTER 4

 Any tree, shrub, or plant planted within any parkway or planting easement without the authorization or approval of the Director may be removed.
 The Director shall notify the abutting property owner in writing, listing the unlawfully planted trees, shrubs, or plants, ordering their removal, and establishing a reasonable time within which such removal shall be accomplished.
 In the event that removal is not accomplished within the time specified, it shall be lawful for the City to remove these trees, shrubs, or plants, and the costs thereof shall be assessed to the owner.
 [Formerly numbered Section 28-12; renumbered by Ord.
 No. 3058, eff.
 2/21/87; 2504.]

-It shall be unlawful for any person to destroy, injure, or deface, by any means, any tree in the street, including, but not limited to, the following:
+It shall be unlawful for any person to destroy, injure, or deface, by any means, any public tree or take any action foreseeably leading to the death of a public tree or permanent damage to its health, including, but not limited to, the following:

 A. Pouring any toxic material on any tree or on the ground near any tree.